svsticky/radio/README.md

 1. Install packages by running `npm install`;

-1. Rename sample.env to .env;
+1. Rename sample.env to .env; (fill in the contentful secrets by requesting them from ITcrowd)

 1. Fill in the Contentful space_id and token;